thinkjs/www.thinkjs.org/view/en/doc/2.0/adapter_intro.md

     let DotTemplate = require("think-template-dot");
 	think.adapter("template", "dot", DotTemplate);

-Then， the Adaptor files in `src/common/bootstrap/` can be loaded automatically when the service started.
+Then, the Adaptor files in `src/common/bootstrap/` can be loaded automatically when the service started.